 As the M.A. program is completed, each student must file an Application to Candidacy (ATC) prior to the expected degree conferral date.
-M.A students should file their ATC form by the end of their second semester in the program.
-Application to Candidacy forms are department's Assistant available contacting the bv for Academics (mschnepf@buffalo.edu).
+M.A. students should file the ATC form by the end of their second semester in the program.
+Application to Candidacy forms are available by contacting the department's Assistant for Academics (mschnepf@buffalo.edu).
 Once the ATC is approved, students are required to apply for graduation through their Student HUB Center.
 Once M.A. students have an approved ATC on file and have applied for graduation, they will be eligible to apply for full-time status via the Certification of Full-Time Student Status for Master's Students Form.
-If fulltime status is granted, students may take less than 12.0 credit hours while keeping the benefits of being a full-time student.
+If full-time status is granted, students may take less than 12.0 credit hours while keeping the benefits of being a full-time student.